NOTE: I am quite flexible with the pricing, and can adjust fees to meet the needs of the client.

 For mixing of live shows, turn around is about a week for a 45min to 1-hour set.
 Depending on the venue, setup, acoustics and other miscellaneous factors, the quality could be anywhere from decent demo to commercially viable also depending on the sources and performance quality.
 A full live show (3 to 4 hours-ish) might take me about a month or so to complete.
 Though it depends on the quality of the source recording and how much of the performance ends up being usable.
 Complex projects will take longer to mix, but I try to finish a song a day.
 Some may take longer.

 If I'm mixing stems you've provided me, turnaround depends on the complexity and quality of the source recordings.
 As an example, for relatively simple songs with 12 channels or fewer, it might take me a week or so to mix an E.P.

 Finished mixes and mix stems in wav, mp3, and ogg formats will be provided via downloadable link. (e.g. Google Drive)

 NOTE: I do not do mastering work.
-However, I am willing to critique a mix (taken with a grain of salt), and I can recommend a competent mastering house that won't break the bank.
+However, I am willing to critique a mix (taken with a grain of salt), and I can recommend a couple competent mastering houses that won't break the bank too badly.